 An Ontario, Canada company that is a dealer for some product lines, and also produced some of their own cars.
 Owner Oliver Clubine passed away on April 22, 2014.
 Oliver's son, David, also an avid S-scale modeler, will continue the company.

 This company was based in Santa Clara, California and owned by Eric Bracher.
 Its specialty was D&RGW Maintenance-of-Way equipment.

 The company was based in Valparaiso, Indiana, and manufactured Alco an diesel switcher, power trucks, and plastic tie strips.

 The company, owned by John Porter, was based in Tyngsboro, Massachusetts.
 John passed away in June 1995.

 The company was owned Don DeWitt, and produced high-quality S-scale decals, some of which still circulate on the secondary market.
 It operated in the 1970s through the 1980s.
 It was based in Mahwah, New Jersey.

 The company was originally owned by Larry Jackman.
-Des Plaines Hobbies bought the product line when Larry passed away, and continues to produce old and new models under that label.
+Des Plaines Hobbies bought the product line in 1995 when Larry passed away, and continues to produce old and new models under that label.

 Started by Claud Wade to produce S-scale steam locomotive parts and kits.
 Located in St. Louis, Missouri in the 1980s.
 After Claud's passing, Bob Hatrzel owned the company for a while in the late 1980s.
 He later sold the company to Fred Rouse based in Florida.
 Fred sold the company in 2016, but has yet to identify the new owner.
 The company is still active, with a growing parts list.